openremote/openremote/README.md

 ## Contributing to OpenRemote

-We work with Java, Groovy, Gradle, Docker, and wide range of APIs and protocol implementations.
+We work with Java, Groovy, JavaScript, Gradle, Docker, and a wide range of APIs and protocol implementations.
 Clone or checkout this project and send us pull requests.

-A demo preview can be started with Docker Compose:
+A demo preview can be started with Docker Compose (get started quickly with [Docker Toolbox](https://www.docker.com/products/docker-toolbox)):

 ```
 docker-compose -p openremote \